anderlentz/SwiftUI-YoutubePlayer/README.md

 # SwiftUI-YoutubePlayer

-Simple project showing how to wrapper a YTPlayerView into SwiftUI code.
+Simple project showing how to wrap a YTPlayerView into SwiftUI code.

 # Running
 1. Install CocoaPods